Project Overview

 -

-Prep ground for new transplants following research finalization using sustainable, economical & environmentally friendly practices and advance landscape restoration attempts to create historically significant spaces for community enjoyment.
+Prep ground for new transplants or trials following research finalization and move forward using sustainable, economical & environmentally friendly practices.
+These efforts are intended to reclaim soil health while creating historically significant spaces for community enjoyment.

 Equipment & Materials